Get Our FREE Guide to Landing a Remote Job You Love

-Remote work means you’re able to handle most of what life throws at you—including the moments that might have previously put your job at risk.
+One of the biggest advantages of remote work is that you’re able to handle most of what life throws at you—including the moments that might have previously put your job at risk.

 Last year, before I joined Skillcrush, a critically ill parent meant that I had to spend weeks aways from my office.
 Despite an incredibly supportive team and boss, that period of enforced flexibility was a major stressor.
 It meant I ping-ponged back and forth between cities whenever I felt like I’d been out of touch for too long.
 And had my company not been so understanding, I would have wound up having to take unpaid leave for all those extra days.

 Not so with remote work.
 A laptop means you can work from home, on the road, and even (but I hope this doesn’t happen) from a hospital.
 It’s work that takes into account how unexpected life is.

 Remote jobs also mean that if you’re considering maternity leave or your partner gets a job in a different city, you don’t have to sacrifice the job you love for the person (or future little person) you love.
 Warm and squishy, right?